purs3lab/.github/profile/README.md

 We work on all kinds of systems, including Mobile, IoT, TrustZone, etc. Our research spans various areas such as Vulnerability detection and Mitigating, Secure system development, Hardware Security, Type-safe languages, Software Diversity, and, Rehosting, to name a few.

-Our home is Purdue Univerisity, one of the leaders in security research and education.
+Our home is Purdue University, one of the leaders in security research and education.